mhnayeem001/Mahadi-Hasan-Nayeem-Portfolio/replit.md

-# Data Analyst Portfolio - Replit Development Guide
+# Mahadi Hasan Nayeem's Portfolio - Replit Development Guide

 ## Overview

-This is a modern full-stack web application for a data analyst portfolio website.
-The application showcases professional work, skills, and provides a contact form for potential clients.
+This is a modern full-stack web application for Mahadi Hasan Nayeem's personal portfolio website.
+The application showcases his computer science and data science work, skills, education, and professional experience.
 It features a React frontend with shadcn/ui components, an Express.js backend, and PostgreSQL database integration using Drizzle ORM.

 ## User Preferences